MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 :::image type="content" source="../media/adoption-guide/adopt-phase.svg" alt-text="The adopt phase." lightbox="../media/adoption-guide/adopt-phase.svg":::

-Microsoft recommends a cascading, iterative approach to discovering and protecting sensitive data.
+Microsoft recommends a cascading, iterative approach to preventing and reducing business damage from a breach.
 This allows you to refine your strategy and policies as you go to increase the accuracy of the results.

 There’s no need to wait until one phase is complete before beginning the next.
 Your results are more effective if you iterate along the way.